Wurtzite/JW_Website/content/home/hero.md

 active = true
 date = 2017-10-15T00:00:00

-title = "Epidemiologist | Data Scientist"
+title = "Health Analyst | Data Scientist | Epidemiologist"

 # Order that this section will appear in.
 weight = 3